Eastern Peripheral Expressway: Connecting Noida, Faridabad and Ghaziabad to Delhi-NCR

 • The Eastern Peripheral Expressway has seven exits for easy movement.

-• The Eastern Peripheral Expressway has around 406 structures, including four major bridges, 46 minor bridges, three flyovers, seven interchanges, 221 underpasses and eight railway over-bridges (ROBs).
+• The Eastern Peripheral Expressway has around 406 structures, including four major bridges, 46 minor bridges, three flyovers, seven interchanges, 221 underpasses, and eight railway over-bridges (ROBs).

 • To curb speeding of vehicles, the expressway has an auto challan system.
-Cameras have been set up at different locations to capture the speed of the vehicles.
+Cameras have been set up at different locations to capture the speed of vehicles.

 • The Eastern Peripheral Expressway also has a cycle track of 2.5 m width on both sides.

-• The Eastern Peripheral Expressway is also installed with solar panels, to provide power to lights along the road.
+• The Eastern Peripheral Expressway is also installed with solar panels to provide power to lights along the road.
 It is also India’s first smart and green highway.

-• The Eastern Peripheral Expressway has amenities such as restaurants, motels, restrooms, shops, fuel refill stations etc. Also, along the Eastern Peripheral Expressway, there are installed replicas of Indian monuments including the India Gate, Qutub Minar, Char Minar, Hawa Mahal etc.
+• The Eastern Peripheral Expressway has amenities such as restaurants, motels, restrooms, shops, fuel refill stations, etc. Also, along the Eastern Peripheral Expressway, there are installed replicas of Indian monuments, including the India Gate, Qutub Minar, Char Minar, Hawa Mahal, etc.

-Eastern Peripheral Expressway: Security measures
+Eastern Peripheral Expressway: Security Measures provided

 There are CCTV cameras installed every two km on the Eastern Peripheral Expressway for the safety of commuters.
-The Eastern Peripheral Expressway also has patrolling vans that are positioned at every 25 km for do that crime in the city and vicinity are prevented.
+The Eastern Peripheral Expressway also has patrolling vans that are positioned every 25 km to ensure that crime in the city and vicinity is prevented.
 Additionally, the expressway also has warning and tracking devices that manage and prevent incidents.

 The Eastern Peripheral Expressway has been connected with the Delhi-Meerut Expressway and will soon be linked with the Yamuna Expressway via a planned interchange to be built near Jaganpur Afzalpur village.